January 7, 2025

 Event-Driven Scaling

 Event-driven scaling adjusts the number of replicas based on external events or custom metrics.
 It’s ideal for scenarios like processing messages from a queue, where the number of items dictates the scaling needs.
 The event-driven approach works well for scale-to-zero scenarios, such as Function-as-a-Service (FaaS) applications, where workloads scale down to zero when not in use.
-This is where KEDA comes in.
+This is where KEDA in Kubernetes comes in.

 Load-Based Scaling Event-Driven Scaling